qwertie/ungglish/index.md

 - 10 times easier than English
 - Phonetic: After learning the rules, you can tell how any Ungglish word is pronounced by looking at it.
 - Small vocabulary: Ungglish has much fewer word roots than English.
-"Word group" suffixes help students understand sentences containing unfamiliar words.
+"Word group" suffixes help students understand sentences having certain kinds of unfamiliar words.
 - Simple & Regular: No irregular plurals, virtually no irregular past tenses.
 Pronouns are partially regularized, and verbs have only two conjugations.
 - Consistent & Predictable: Unlike in English, most patterns of word formation and grammar are universal in Ungglish.
 Affixes are productive: you can use them to create new words.
 - One meaning for one word: Many English words have several meanings.
 Not in Ungglish: "treat" means "handle", not "give food or other amenities as a gift". "prezent" means "existing here and now", not "gift".
 Only "gift" means "gift".